SergeiOsokin/HTML-and-CSS/README.md

 In this project uses only the basics HTML and CSS.

-There is еру project uses  The BEM Methodology.
+In this project uses The BEM Methodology.

+This project was checked code review.